Slavetomints/slavetomints.github.io/markdown/guides/password-cracking/john-the-ripper/incremental-mode.md

 ssh:681d8f483e7af51c8c7d43eb03b20067
 ```

 So, the syntax of the command is extremely simply again, all we have to do is call `john --format=format --incremental hashes.txt`.
-For our purposes, the format is Raw MD5 for simplicitys sak
+For our purposes, the format is Raw MD5 for simplicity's sake.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1MTAzMTU3MCwyMzIyMjQ2NV19
+eyJoaXN0b3J5IjpbNDY1MDAwODY4LDIzMjIyNDY1XX0=
 -->